Dennis O'Keefe: Personal life

-O'Keefe had a brief marriage to Louise Stanley, an actress; they married in 1937 and divorced in 1938.
+O'Keefe married actress Louise Stanley in 1937 but divorced her in 1938.
+In 1940, he married actress and dancer Steffi Duna.

-O'Keefe was married in 1940 to Steffi Duna, an actress and dancer.
 They had two children, Juliena and James.

-O'Keefe was a Roman Catholic.
-He was also a registered Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.

-Death

-A heavy cigarette smoker, O'Keefe died of lung cancer in 1968 at the age of 60 at St. John's Hospital in Santa Monica, California and was buried at Wee Kirk O' the Heather, Forest Lawn Memorial Park (Glendale).
+A heavy cigarette smoker, O'Keefe died of lung cancer in 1968 at the age of 60 at St. John's Hospital in Santa Monica, California.
+He was buried at Wee Kirk O'the Heather at Forest Lawn Memorial Park in Glendale, California.